adminion/off-the-record/README.md

 # Chat for the paranoid..

-a boilerplate messaging app with strict privacy by default

-always hosted over https, and all messages are volatile
+A self-hosted volatile messaging server with strict privacy by default that is always hosted over https.

-no message or file is persisted to any database, ever!

 ```javascript
 var OffTheRecord = require('./lib/'),